-The Alpujarra region is a fairly large area and encompasses rolling hills, soaring mountains, and deep lush valleys.
-Its largest villages, at the foot of the Sierra Nevada Mountains, are just 45 km south of Granada and the region itself runs about 80 km from west to east.
+The Alpujarra region is a fairly large area that encompasses rolling hills, soaring mountains, and deep lush valleys.
+Its largest villages, at the foot of the Sierra Nevada Mountains, are just 45 km south of Granada and the region itself runs about 80 km from east to west.

 Its highest peaks are the highest in mainland Spain and soar to 1,200 meters (4,000 ft) above sea level.

 Being just 45 kilometers south of the city of Granada and having a fantastic highway system, the drive will only take you 45-minutes.

 From the coastal village of Motril, you can also reach the Alpujarra villages in just under 35-minutes (33 km).

 - From Granada: Driving south from Granada on the main N-323 highway towards the coast, look for the signs indicating "Las Alpujarras" and "Lanjarón" as you pass over the mountains.
 Exit the highway and head towards the left (east).
 Roads will be clearly marked.